3 Elements of an quarto file

 Figure 3.1: The Source code and Visual editors

 Paragraphs have a blank line between them.
 It is good practice to write one sentence per line.
 The extra line breaks will be removed when the document in knitted.
-If you want to force a line break, put two spaces at the end of the line.
+If you want to force a line break, put two spaces or a backslash at the end of the line.

 Formatting is generated with some special characters.
 For example: